jask-aran/QuickGPT/README.md

 ### Completed
 - API calls to GPT-3.5-Turbo, the model powering chatGPT are made with input prompts and a system context statement that commands the model to give concise answers that are limited to 50 words, which are returned to the terminal.
-- Added both an inline terminal mode, and a conversational mode that is not restricted t0 50 word responses in a continous conversational mode.
+- Added both an inline terminal mode, and a conversational mode that is not restricted to 50 word responses in a continous conversational mode.
+- Adjust settings stored in config.yml file using '-s' flag from terminal
+    - E.g. context message provided to model before response, such as "You are a helpful assistant"

+- Create api-key YAML file to safely store API KEY, if none exists (first time setup).
+This file is in .gitignore.